Want to peruse retro Manchester United shirts? Read on…

 They also won the European Cup Winners’ Cup in 1991 – United’s first trophy since winning the European Cup in 1968.

 Players such as Denis Irwin, Peter Schmeichel, Paul Parker and Andrei Kanchelskis all arrived in these two years as United built the foundations of a team that would dominate English football for years to come.

-You can also get one of the most famous, and most shortlived, United’s shirts of recent years – the grey 1995-96 away shirt (above).
+You can also get one of the most famous, and most shortlived, United’s shirts of recent years – the grey 1995-96 away shirt (above left).

 No United fan will ever forget the last three minutes of the 1999 European Cup Final – up there with the most amazing turnarounds ever in the competition.

 Buy from: Amazon